 This definition clinically separates it from other eating disorders such as Bulimia Nervosa or Anorexia Nervosa.

 - Eating in a discrete period of time (ie: within 2 hours) an amount of food that is significantly larger than what most people would eat during a similar period of time and under similar circumstances

-- A sense of lack of control over eating during the episodes (ie: a feeling that one cannot stop eating or control what or how much one is eating)
+- A sense of lack of control over eating during the episodes (ie: a feeling that you cannot stop eating or control what or how much you are eating)

 The binge eating episodes are associated with 3 (or more) of the following1:

 - Eating until feeling uncomfortably full